sleepingkingstudios/incunabulum/settings/wellspring/geography/index.md

 ### Wellspring Vale

 The Vale is a long valley, gently rising from the foothills to the edge of Wellspring itself, nestled between the peaks.
 Since the founding of the city is has become densely settled, with forests largely converted to managed timber and the slopes terraced with farmland and vinyards.
-The once-wild river that courses down the valley's heart is now tamed to feed irrigation and feed the hundreds of locks that carry trade up and down the canal.
+The once-wild Lion river that courses down the valley's heart is now tamed to feed irrigation and feed the hundreds of locks that carry trade up and down the canal.

 ### The Bronzewood